Liz Nugent: Other awards and bursaries

 In 2016, Nugent was awarded the Ireland Funds Monaco Bursary to be the Writer-in-Residence at The Princess Grace Irish Library in Monaco and was also Writer-In-Residence in the Centre Culturel Irlandais in Paris in April 2019.

 She was awarded the Woman of the Year Award for Literature 2017.

 In February 2021, she was awarded the James Joyce Award by the Literary & Historical Society of University College Dublin.

+Liz was awarded the Goss.ie 'Writer of the Year' at the Women of the Year Awards October 2023.